kanhavcse23/anti-fraud/README.md

     - Account Service: Manages account-related data.
     - Transaction Service: Handles transaction-related data.
     - Operation Service: Manages operation types.
-    - Mediator Service: Acts as an intermediary to facilitate communication between services.
+    - Mediator Service: Acts as an intermediary to facilitate communication between services via Mediator Pattern.
     Each service is designed to be independent, promoting scalability and ease of maintenance.